Imposter Syndrome Therapy in Boston & NYC

 -

-High visibility.
-Few allies.
-We’ll quiet the fraud story, navigate bias, and protect your energy so you can speak up and be seen without burning out.
+High visibility, few people who get it.
+We'll quiet the fraud story, help you navigate bias, and protect your energy so you can show up fully without burning out.

 -